Skip to main content

 Does the electricity price shield still exist in 2026?

-What are electricity price trends in France for 2026?
+What is the regulated electricity tariff in France in 2026?

 Should I stay on the regulated tariff or switch to a market offer?